ollikarppinen/dev_ops_with_kubernetes/README.md

 - I've used Gradle outside of the course
 - I've used OpenAPI outside of the course
 - I used Flux to implement GitOps deployments on this course
+- I used Github Actions to automate project deployment to GKE
 - I've used Gitlab outside of the course
 - I've used Jenkins outside of the course
 - I've used TeamCity outside of the course